 Setting up your MySQL database

-I assume you have MySQL 4.0.20 or newer installed.
-It may work with older versions but I have not tested it.
+You should have MySQL 5.6.20 or newer installed.
+It may work with older versions but we have not tested it.

 Create a database and a user with full permission to the database.
 Enter the connection string in the web.config then navigate to yoursiteroot/Setup/Default.aspx Your connection string will be something like this:

 If you get an error: Unable to connect to any of the specified MySQL hosts

 make sure your /etc/mysql/my.conf file does not have the "skip-networking" feature enabled.
 This is the default in some installations and disables tcp/ip connections.